ChristopherJoaquim

-Book a FREE 20-minute Couples or Relationship Counseling call with Dr. Christopher J. and start your journey toward healing and reconnection.
+Book a Free 20-minute couples therapy or marriage counseling call with Dr. Christopher J. in Massachusetts — take the first step toward healing and reconnection.

-21+ Years of Experience as A couples Therapist
+21+ Years of Exp. as A couples Therapist and marriage counselor

-Dr. Christopher Joaquim (EdD, MEd, MS) is an accomplished Couple Therapist and licensed mental health counselor with over 21 years of experience, practicing in California, Massachusetts, and Florida.
+Dr. Christopher Joaquim (EdD, MEd, MS) is an accomplished Couples Therapy specialist and licensed mental health counselor with over 21 years of experience, practicing in Massachusetts, California, and Florida.

-He addresses concerns like anxiety, depression, stress, relationship issues, career related problems, life transitions, career transitions, stress, grief, school bullying, workplace bullying, crisis management, toxic organizational culture, and sports team culture.
+He offers compassionate guidance in marriage counseling and addresses a wide range of concerns, including anxiety, depression, stress, relationship issues, career-related problems, life transitions, career transitions, grief, school bullying, workplace bullying, crisis management, toxic organizational culture, and sports team culture.

 Communication Breakdowns